Tax consolidation regime

 When determining the consolidated taxable basis debt wavers, direct and indirect subsidies granted between tax consolidated entities are no longer neutralised.
 In other words, they are taken into account in the tax basis.

 Transactions at cost among consolidated entities

-2019 Finance acts provides that goods and services sold at a lower price than arm's length one but higher than their cost of goods or cost of service do not qualify as indirect subsidies and thus never create a tax event within tax consolidation.
+The 2019 Finance Act provides that goods and services sold at a lower price than the arm's-length one but higher than their cost of goods or cost of service do not qualify as indirect subsidies and thus never create a tax event within tax consolidation.

 The taxation of dividends received by a parent company from its subsidiary cannot be capped at the amount of the expenses actually incurred by the parent company.
 Thus, the tax liability will be equal to 5% (or 1%) of the dividends received, tax credits included.

 The French parent-subsidiary regime is not applicable to dividends paid from entities located in an NCST.

 In principle, the subsidiary’s shares must be kept by the parent company for at least two years in order to benefit from the participation-exemption regime.
 However, some operations lead to a break of the two-year holding period.
 In that case, the exchanged shares are deemed withheld until the sale of the securities received in exchange.

 The exchanged shares will be deemed kept for the application of the participation-exemption regime only if the gain or loss is not taken into account in the result of that exchange.
 If the gain or loss is included in the result, the dividends received may not benefit from the participation-exemption regime and will be taxed.